AnthonyArfaux/htrdr_kmin/README.md

 [MPI](https://www.mpi-forum.org/) specification to parallelize its computations.

+`htrdr` finally depends on the [HTSky](https://gitlab.com/meso-star/htsky/) library if the `HTRDR_BUILD_ATMOSPHERE` option is set and on [AtrSTM](https://gitlab.com/meso-star/atrstm/) when `HTRDR_BUILD_COMBUSTION` is set.
+These options enable/disable the build of the atmospheric part and the combustion part of htrdr.
+By default, both options are activated.

-First ensure that CMake is installed on your system.
+To build `htrdr`, first ensure that CMake is installed on your system.
 Then install the RCMake package as well as the aforementioned prerequisites.
 Finally generate the project from the `cmake/CMakeLists.txt` file by appending to the `CMAKE_PREFIX_PATH` variable the install directories of its dependencies.
 The resulting project can be edited, built, tested and installed as any CMake project.
 Refer to the [CMake](https://cmake.org/documentation) for further